20247743-glitch/HUMCOM1/README.md

 # HUMCOM1
-Hello University of Baguio
+Hello Universityu of Baguio
-Welcome students!
+Welcome Student!
-This is example of a repository for the HUMCOM1 class!
+This is example of a repository for HUMCOM1 class!
-Adrian Villareal Suaverdez